 Acceleration and Power

-The 2014 Toyota Venza comes standard with a 2.7-liter four-cylinder engine that produces 181 horsepower.
-An optional 3.5-liter V6 produces 268 horsepower.
-A six-speed automatic transmission and front-wheel drive are standard, and all-wheel drive is optional.
-A front-wheel drive Venza with the four-cylinder engine nets an EPA-estimated 20/26 mpg city/highway, while V6 models average up to 19/26 mpg with front-wheel drive.
-The Venza's fuel economy is comparable with other two-row, midsize SUVs, but less than the ratings of rivals like the Honda Crosstour and Subaru Outback.
+The 2015 Venza comes standard with a 2.7-liter four-cylinder engine that produces 181 horsepower.
+A 3.5-liter V6 is optional, and it produces 268 horsepower.
+A six-speed automatic transmission and front-wheel drive are standard, and all-wheel drive is available with either engine.
+A base Venza returns an EPA-estimated 20/26 mpg city/highway.
+V6 models with front-wheel drive get 19/26 mpg.
+The Venza's fuel economy is on par with that of other two-row, midsize SUVs, but less than the ratings of rivals like the Honda Crosstour and Subaru Outback.

 Handling and Braking

 Some reviewers say that the Venza rides comfortably, but they complain that the large 19- and 20-inch wheels are a detriment to ride quality, and also contribute to some unwanted noise finding its way into the cabin.
 However, they say it handles well, as there isn't excessive body roll and the steering feels precise.

 - "As for the Venza's ride and handling, they are on par with the Camry sedan, which is to say more than competent, but the Venza's larger tires and taller suspension deliver a bit more ride harshness.
 There also seems to be more interior noise from the road, again attributed to the massive 19- and 20-inch wheel/tire combos." -- Kelley Blue Book